mmerah/code-team-framework/src/code_team/templates/PROMPTER_INSTRUCTIONS.md

 4.  **Construct the Prompt:** Assemble the final prompt.

 ## Output Specification
-Your output is a single, detailed prompt string for the Coder.
+Your output is a single, complete markdown file that will be saved to disk and reviewed by the user before being passed to the Coder.
+This file must contain all necessary context and instructions for the Coder agent.
 It MUST contain the following sections in Markdown:

 ```markdown
 # Coder Instructions for Task: {{TASK_ID}}